nadinespy/ComplexPy/README.md

 ## emergence_complexity_measures_comparison

-# Emergence & Complexity Toolbox
+# ComplexPy - a Toolbox for Measures of Emergence & Complexity

 This is the repository for a Python library that allows to call and apply several measures of emergence and complexity to either empirical or simulated time-series data, and provide guidance for comparisons among and conclusions about different measures.